master-q/masterq-docs/presentations/20140904_haskell_symposium/20140904_haskell_symposium.md

 http://metasepi.org/

-* Unix-like OS designed by strong type
+* Unix-like OS designed by strong type.
-* We want to use OS for daily usage
+* We want to use OS for daily usage, for web browser, programming, watching movie, office suite, ... etc.
 * We have surveyed may functional languages, such like Haskell, OCaml, MLton, ... etc.

 # Scratch or Rewrite